dlandolfi/API-Server/README.md

-This will become a mock mobile API server
+This will become a mock API server